COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/New York/README_NY.md

 -   `nces_district` Corresponds to the NCES school level data.

 ## Recreating cleaning
-There are 9 .do files for New York.
+There are 10 .do files for New York.
 Run them as follows:
 1. "Combining 2006-2017.do"
 2. "2006-2017.do"
-3. Individual year files (2018-2024, in any order you want)
+3. Individual year files (2018-2024)
 4. "NY_EDFactsParticipation_2014_2019.do"

 ## Updates